 Covid 19 Pandemic and Sleep

-No one could have predicted the worldwide consequences of the Covid-19 pandemic, or that two years later we would still be beset with the condition and its evolving variants.
+No one could have predicted the worldwide consequences of the Covid-19 pandemic, or that several years later we would still be beset with the condition and its evolving variants.
 It is therefore no surprise that the sleep patterns may have changed, and difficulties with sleep may have surfaced by now for everyone.
 Recent surveys among randomly contacted American households suggest there are at least a few ways that sleep has been affected by the epidemic.

 Interestingly, many households have been affected in sleep duration with average sleep time increasing by 25 minutes, and being delayed starting later in the night, ending later in the morning.
 Dream activity in the form of REM sleep has increased, with more vivid dreams relating to Covid.